App version: 0.1.0

 Personal Loans

 A personal loan is another option for fence financing.
-How personal loans work is that you borrow money from a bank, online lender, or credit union.
+With a personal loan, you borrow money from a bank, online lender, or credit union.
 Once you’re approved, you get a lump sum that you repay with interest in installments over time.
 The higher your credit score, the lower the interest rate you might qualify for.
 Once you’re approved for a personal loan, you often receive funds quickly, typically within one to five days.
 Personal loans are flexible and can be used for almost any purpose, such as home improvement loans.
 These types of loans are typically unsecured, which means they don’t require collateral.
 However, the interest rates on personal loans may be high.
 Also, be aware that lenders will look at your credit score and run a hard credit check when you submit your application, which can temporarily lower your score.

 Pros & Cons of Fence Financing